w3c/wai-curricula/content/designer/visual-design.md

 Courses based on this module should:

-* demonstrate how people with disabilities rely on layouts that adapt to different screen sizes, configurations, and style sheets
+* demonstrate how people with disabilities rely on layouts that adapt to different screen sizes, screen configurations, and style sheets
-* explain accessibility requirements for color, layout, spacing, and position
+* explain accessibility requirements for color, layout, spacing, and position of components

 ## Learning Outcomes for Module